Key Takeaways

 It is essential to review recent codes or consult your legal adviser whenever you have doubts because statutes and local procedures continue to evolve.

-The South Carolina Residential Landlord and Tenant Act covers residential rental properties in South Carolina, including single-family homes, duplexes, and apartments.
+The SC Landlord Tenant Act, governs the landlord tenant relationship between tenants and landlords in South Carolina and covers residential rental properties in the state, including single-family homes, duplexes, and apartments.

-However, it does not cover living arrangements, including motels, hotels, residence at a sorority or fraternity house, institutional housing, or occupancy by an employee (conditional upon employment).
+However, the Act applies to almost all residential rentals, including oral agreements, but it does not cover living arrangements such as motels, hotels, residence at a sorority or fraternity house, institutional housing, or occupancy by an employee (conditional upon employment).

-Landlords need to know where their property belongs so that they can avoid misclassification that can result in unenforceable lease terms or mistaken notices.
+Landlords need to know where their unit belongs so that they can avoid misclassification that can result in unenforceable lease or rental agreement terms or mistaken notices.

 Like federal Fair Housing requirements, South Carolina laws protect against discrimination based on disability, color, family status, gender, religion, race, or color.